 Training began in February 2017, and 6,000 people were trained in 22 centres across the state.
 Water Cup 2017 began on 8th April with 1,321 villages participating with unstinting enthusiasm till 22nd May.
 An average of 65,000 people did Shramdaan daily across the talukas.
 Over 70,000 hours of machine work was donated by Bharatiya Jain Sangathana, a professionally run NGO with experience in large-scale rural projects.
 Large numbers of people from cities and towns lent a hand.
 On 1st May – Maharashtra Day, more than 25,000 city dwellers came to the villages to take part in a massive Shramdaan initiative titled ‘Chala Gaavi’ (‘Back to the Villages’).
 The tremendous work carried out in these six weeks created water storage capacity of 8,261 crore litres, valued at ₹1,652 crores annually.
 It is heartening to note that the participation of women in this movement has been equal to, if not greater, than that of the men.

 The journey of Water Cup 2017 is documented in this video.

 Water Cup 2018

 The third Water Cup has been scaled up to include 75 talukas and a whole new zone – Northern Maharashtra.
 5,945 villages applied for training this year, which was held at 60 training centres.
-4,025 villages are now participating in the competition between 8th April and 22nd May 2018.
+4,025 villages participated in the competition between 8th April and 22nd May 2018.
 Click here for the list of villages: www.bit.ly/watercup2018